Skip to main content

 L-Arginine

 L-Arginine is a conditionally essential amino acid and the substrate for nitric oxide synthase (NOS).
-Oral supplementation modestly raises plasma arginine, but ~40% first-pass arginase extraction in gut and liver means plasma arginine rises are smaller and shorter than equimolar
+Oral supplementation modestly raises plasma arginine, but ~40% first-pass arginase extraction in gut and liver means plasma arginine rises are smaller and shorter than equimolar L-citrulline (which bypasses arginase).

 Clinical Summary